Exercise and weight control can be useful ways to improve your health. It does not only have therapeutic potential; they are also preventative tools.

 Controlling obesity reduces your cardiovascular risk and improves your heart health.
 It is useful to prevent diabetes and has mental health benefits, too.

 But what about the prostate gland?
-Is losing weight useful to maintain prostate health?
+Is weight loss useful to maintain prostate health and lower your risk of cancer?
 Would it reduce the incidence of prostate cancer?
 Is it helpful to control the symptoms of an enlarged prostate?

 What is prostate cancer?